Did you know that an estimated 500,000 people in the UK are currently suffering from undiagnosed coeliac disease? Could you be one of them?

 It’s important to recognise there’s a genetic link between coeliac disease and other related auto immune diseases, predominantly a thyroid condition or diabetes type 1.
 If you have a parent, sibling or child with any of these conditions, your risk increases – there’s a close familial link in 10% of diagnosed cases.

 What can you do?

-Dr Goulding advises you to contact your own doctor immediately if you have any of the above concerns – and warns:
+Our Doctors advise you to contact your own doctor immediately if you have any of the above concerns – and say that:

 What happens next?

 If coeliac disease is confirmed, you will need to follow a gluten free diet for life.